panzerdp/dmitripavlutin.com/posts/164-interface-vs-implementation/index.md

 ![Depending on one implementation](./images/diagram-02.svg)

 Is programming to an implementation a problem?
-The answer depends on *how your code would change in the future*.
+The answer depends on *how your code will change in the future*.

 If you are sure that the list renderer will sort the names alphabetically only &mdash; and this requirement most likely won't change in the future &mdash; then the programming to the concrete sorting implementation is *good*.